Suite PreCure: Pretty Cures

-The secondary protagonist, Kanade is a 14-year-old 2nd year junior high school student at Private Aria Academy who serves a member of its Sweets Club.
-Kanaede dreams of becoming a pastry chef when she grows up and taking over her parents' pastry shop, the Lucky Spoon.
+Kanade is a 14-year-old 2nd year junior high school student at Private Aria Academy who serves a member of its Sweets Club.
+Kanade dreams of becoming a pastry chef when she grows up and taking over her parents' pastry shop, the Lucky Spoon.
 She is Hibiki's excellent childhood friend and classmate, but bad at sports.
 Kanade has a crush on the school's prince of music, Ouji, as well as a strong love for cats, especially Hummy, whose paw she likes to touch.

 Kanade's potential as a Pretty Cure is awakened when she and Hibiki are rendered immune to Siren's attack, and through her musical score and the power of the Fairy Tone Rery, she transforms into Cure Rhythm.
 As Cure Rhythm, her main weapon is the Fantastic Belltier, which uses the Fairy Tone, Fary.
 Kanade transforms together with Hibiki and introduces herself as "Playing the graceful tune, Cure Rhythm!" (爪弾くはたおやかな調べ！キュアリズム！, Tsumabiku wa taoyaka na shirabe, Kyua Rizumu!).
 Her theme color is white.